Make a Lasting Gift to Redeemer

 Planned giving is a generous and effective way of ensuring Redeemer’s future vibrancy.
-Over the past 10 years Redeemer has received 4 major bequests of almost $600,000.
-We also have an additional 10 parishioners who have indicated that they have included Redeemer in their will.
+Over the past 10 years, Redeemer has received 4 major bequests of almost $600,000.
+There are also current parishioners who have included Redeemer in their will.
 You can make a planned gift to Redeemer in a number of tax-beneficial ways.

 While you should consult with your attorney or financial advisor for guidance in determining the planned gift approach that is right for you and your family, we suggest the following options:

 The simplest planned gift of all, and the most tax efficient, is made from a tax-deferred retirement plan: 401(k) plans, 403 (b) plans and individual retirement accounts (IRAs).Left as part of an estate, tax-deferred assets will be subject to income tax and possibly other forms of taxation.
 Where qualified, however, naming Redeemer as a beneficiary of a retirement plan allows the gift to pass directly to the Church free of any taxes.

 This is also one of the easiest gifts to put in place.
 In most instances, simply go to the web site of the trustee or custodian of the plan and change the beneficiary designation.
 Like a bequest from a will or trust, the gift may be a specific dollar amount or a percentage of the plan assets.

 To designate Redeemer as a retirement plan beneficiary, Redeemer’s tax ID number is 04-2225843.
 Please consider sending us a copy of your beneficiary form for our records.

 Gift of Life Insurance Policies